AI Companion Security and Privacy

 Data Flow and Transmission to Third Parties

 Data used by AI Companion is sent from the user to Zoom-hosted and/or third-party generative artificial intelligence models.
-Customer data is encrypted in transit between customers and Zoom, between Zoom data centers, and between Zoom and third-party model providers.
-Customer data is encrypted at rest within Zoom's platform and the platform of any third-party model provider.
+Customer data is encrypted in transit between customers and Zoom, between Zoom data centers, between Zoom and third-party model providers, and at rest within Zoom’s platform.

 The following diagram is an example of the general flow through Zoom systems and, where relevant, to third-party models: